tmknight/docker-autoheal/README.md

 2024-01-23 03:04:48-0500 [WARNING] [privoxy] Restarting container (74f74eb7b2d0) with 10s timeout
 2024-01-23 03:04:59-0500 [   INFO] [privoxy] Restart of container (74f74eb7b2d0) was successful
 ```
-Example log output as docker-autoheal is in action
+Example log output when docker-autoheal is in action

 ## Other info